-Walkthrough Harry’s old house and see hundreds of letter fly through a room, inviting Harry to attend Hogwarts School of Witchcraft and Wizardry.
+Walkthrough Harry's old house and see hundreds of letters fly through a room, inviting Harry to attend Hogwarts School of Witchcraft and Wizardry.

 See this beautiful beast up close and admire the incredible skill of the set designers who pieced her together, feather by feather.

 The Knight Bus

 The Knight Bus is an impressive triple-decker bus that was made by welding together multiple old London city buses.